 The federal government prefers the online version, and you will get a faster response if you file online.
-You can fill out the FAFSA beginning October 1st of your senior year.
+You can fill out the FAFSA beginning on October 1st of your senior year.

 IT IS BEST TO COMPLETE THE FAFSA BEFORE THANKSGIVING BREAK!
 Do not wait until April to complete your FAFSA.
 Many colleges have deadlines for financial aid, and the money will get allocated to those who apply early.
 Yes, certain opportunities for free money do run out!

-1. Create a FSA ID – The FSA ID is your electronic passport to federal student aid online.
+1. Create an FSA ID – The FSA ID is your electronic passport to federal student aid online.
 An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
 Your FSA ID identifies you as someone who has the right to access your own personal information on websites such as the Free Application for Federal Student Aid (FAFSA®).
-In order to create an FSA ID, please go to: https://fsaid.ed.gov
+In order to create an FSA ID, please go to https://fsaid.ed.gov

 2. GO TO FAFSA.GOV – Complete the Free Application for Federal Student Aid (FAFSA) as early as October 1st of your senior year.